mordak/playbook-dev-tools/README.md

 ## Bugs

-This will build a staticly linked gcc, since the dynamically linked version made the playbook ldd angry.
+This will build a statically linked gcc, since the dynamically linked version made the playbook ldd angry.
 Any hints on how to sort this out would be welcome.

 We are not yet building g++, as this failed with a namespace issue in strings.h - I am sure this is fixable, I just haven't got it yet.